 I did a Google search on parasites that cause cysts in the body, and the image above is the results that Google returned to me.

-Bacterial and Parasitic Infections: Acne is often caused by bacteria from our environment that burrow into our skin: Bacteria that is picked up on the air and lands on your skin, bacteria from your partner, bacteria from contact with the infected skin of others around you, and bacteria from dirty things you touch while out and about.
-When you touch your face or skin and leave that bacteria on you for a long period of time, an infection can easily form.
+Bacterial and Parasitic Infections: Acne is often caused by bacteria from our environment that burrow into our skin: Bacteria that is picked up on the air that lands on your skin, bacteria from your partner, bacteria from contact with the infected skin of others around you, and bacteria from dirty things you touch while out and about.
+When you touch your face or skin and leave that bacteria on you for a long period of time, an infection can easily develop.

 Fungi That Cause Fungal Acne: “Fungal acne is a common skin condition that occurs when hair follicles become infected with a fungus called Malassezia yeast.
 The condition is also called Malassezia folliculitis or Pityrosporum folliculitis.
 Fungal acne causes clusters of small, itchy, red bumps (papules) on your skin” (Fungal Acne.
 Cleveland Clinic).

-Acne can also develop and come from your lips if you have the fungal or bacterial form of angular cheilitis.
-The bacteria or fungi will spread from your lips to the skin around your mouth, such as to your chin and cheeks.
+Acne From Cheilitis: Acne can also develop and come from your lips if you have the fungal or bacterial form of angular cheilitis.
+This bacteria or fungi will spread from your lips to the skin around your mouth, such as to your chin and cheeks.
 The fungal form of angular cheilitis is caused by candida, which causes redness, peeling, and bleeding lips.
 This is also common in babies in the form of diaper rash.
 The bacterial form of angular cheilitis is caused by bacteria like Staph.

 Skincare Routines and Habits To Help Reduce and Improve Acne